 The Neurocircuitry of Resilience: What Your Brain Does When You Bounce Back

 When you successfully navigate a challenging situation, specific neural networks coordinate to maintain emotional equilibrium while preserving cognitive function.
-Understanding these circuits reveals why some people naturally recover from setbacks while others remain stuck in stress responses.
+According to Davidson (2022), understanding these resilience circuits reveals why some individuals naturally recover from setbacks while others remain trapped in prolonged stress responses.

 The prefrontal cortex serves as your brain’s executive command center, maintaining perspective and generating solutions during difficult situations.
 Research by Amy Arnsten at Yale demonstrates that chronic stress impairs prefrontal function through excessive norepinephrine and dopamine release, creating the cognitive inflexibility that makes problems feel insurmountable.